linalopes/expolat-prototype/README.md

 - If lilies appear outside the bottom 30% band, check the mask and clamp logic in `updateFgParticles()`
 - Verify `FG_FRACTION` is set to 0.30 for correct band sizing
 - Ensure `water-lily.png` exists in `/front-images/` folder
+- Ensure background sprite has alpha set correctly if it appears too strong or hides video/tracking

 ## 🚀 Roadmap